iterative/dvc.org/static/docs/commands-reference/add.md

   file for the directory has a corresponding file in the DVC cache containing references to the files in the directory hierarchy.

+The `dvc add` command is useful for manually maintaining updates to files.
+For files that are the outputs of running a command, it is better to use the `dvc run` command to create a DVC stage file listing dependencies and outputs.

 ## Options

 * `-R`, `--recursive`  Recursively add each file under the named directory.
 For